Canon 1Ds vs Pentax K-3 II

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II, while the K-3 II was followed by the Pentax K-3 III.
+Both the 1Ds and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.